MENG 31500 — Advanced Quantum Engineering II (Winter Quarter 2026)¶

 Problem sets: 20%

-- Typically posted Monday and due the following Monday at midnight via Canvas
+Typically posted Monday and due the following Monday at midnight via Canvas.

-- Collaboration is allowed for discussion, but submitted work must be written up independently in the student’s own words
+Late assignments are not graded.
+Collaboration is allowed for discussion, but submitted work must be written up independently in the student’s own words.-

 -